The 'Lost Generation of Farmers' Isn't Lost,

 Lost and Found

-We submit the so-called “lost generation of small farmers” is not lost at all, they merely look substantially different from the farmers of the incumbent food system.
+We submit the so-called “lost generation of small farmers” is not lost at all, they merely look substantially different from the farmers we’re used to seeing.

-The next generation of farmers will have diverse experience, from traditional farming, to vertical farming, to service farming.
+The next generation of farmers will pursue diverse new farming business opportunities, from traditional farming, to vertical farming, to service farming.
 They’ll respect soil, consider nutrition sacred, but value technology and welcome techniques previously considered impossible or impractical.
 The next generation of farmers will train up on those new techniques quickly, adding them to their repertoire and diversifying their experience.

 They’ll be younger, but they will start their own family farms and small farms too.
 Just don’t be surprised when those farms start to blend soil beds with hydroponics, aeroponics, aquaponics, and even some solar and wind farming.
 Don’t be surprised when they extend their season into all 12 months, and don’t be surprised when take on multiple buyers to support multiple business segments.

 Most of all, don’t be surprised when you run into a next generation farmer where you least expect it.
 Maybe in a city, in a food desert, or in your own family.
-The future farmers of the world are already out there, and they’re already feeding us.
+The future farmers are already out there, pursuing unique farming business opportunities to feed the world.